Megan LeCrone

 Megan LeCrone is an American ballet dancer and soloist with the New York City Ballet.

 Early life and training

 LeCrone was born in Winston-Salem, North Carolina to Jonathan and Sandra LeCrone and raised in Greensboro.
 She has two sisters, Emery LeCrone, a ballet dancer and choreographer, and Alexandra, an English teacher.
-LeCrone began her dance training when she was four years old at the School of Greensboro Ballet under the direction of Maryhelen Mayfield, John Dennis, and Elissa Fuchs.
+LeCrone began her dance training when she was four years old at the School of Greensboro Ballet under the direction of Maryhelen Mayfield, John Dennis, and Elissa Minet Fuchs.
 When she was fourteen years old she began training with Melissa Hayden and Duncan Noble at the North Carolina School of the Arts in Winston-Salem.

 Career

 LaCrone performed choreography by Cecilia Bengolea, featuring the song “Geneva” by British musician Kindness.
 Using 3D scanners, the performance was made into an interactive viewing experience with layers of raw data that can be switched by the viewer.

 LeCrone, along with six other dancers from the New York City Ballet, opened the Spring 2016 New York Fashion Week in a performance choreographed by Justin Peck.

 In 2012 she was featured in a film short titled Figure Studies, and was later featured in a documentary series on the New York City Ballet in 2016.
 She was featured in the online fashion magazine StyleLikeU.